AlaskanTuna/energy-data-logger/README.md

    sudo apt-get upgrade
    ```

-### Cloning Repository and Setting Up the Environment
+### Cloning Repository and Setting Up the Logger Environment

 1. With Git installed, clone the project and navigate into it: